-The Group calculates the allowance on impairment losses and corresponding provision for expected credit loss ("ECL") on a collective basis for loans to customers with shared credit risk characteristics and uses estimates of the Probability of Default (PD), the Loss Given Default (LGD) and the Exposure at Default (EAD).
-In addition, the ECL calculations require management to make significant judgment in incorporating macroeconomic forward looking information in its ECL calculations using scenarios for a direct adjustment of default probabilities.
+The Group calculates the allowance and corresponding provision for expected credit loss ("ECL") on a collective basis for loans to customers with shared credit risk characteristics and uses estimates of the Probability of Default (PD), the Loss Given Default (LGD) and the Exposure at Default (EAD).
+In addition, the ECL includes significant judgment in incorporating macroeconomic forward looking information in its impairment calculations using scenarios for a direct adjustment of default probabilities.

-There is also a significant volume of data used in the ECL calculations on loans to customers with shared credit risk characteristics which is sourced from relevant Information Technology (IT) systems.
-In addition, material weaknesses were identified in certain entity level controls and the control over the review and validation of models used in the ECL calculations.
+There is also a significant volume of data used in the ECL which is sourced from relevant Information Technology (IT) systems.

-Given the amount of significant judgment that management made in estimating PD, LGD, and EAD and in incorporating macroeconomic forward looking information in its ECL calculations, and the material weaknesses identified, performing audit procedures to evaluate the reasonableness of the ECL calculations on loans to customers with shared credit risk characteristics required a high degree of auditor judgment and an increased extent of effort.
+Given the significant amount of judgment used by management to determine the assumptions within the calculations of the macroeconomic factors PD, LGD, and EAD, performing audit procedures to evaluate the reasonableness of the calculations of ECL on customer loans with shared credit risk characteristics required a high degree of auditor judgment and an increased extent of effort.